 Operational and Report Back Sessions

-These meetings of the board would be regular prescheduled events that are arranged in advance over the financial year.
-The timing of these would be at the behest of each organisation but quarterly is a good starting point.
+These meetings of the board would be regular, prescheduled events that are arranged in advance over the financial year.
+The timing of these would be at the behest of each organisation.
+However, doing so quarterly is a good starting point.

-Even with these traditional meetings. speed of execution needs to be increased.
-Reports and documents pertaining to agenda items must be pre-released to board members at least a week before scheduled meetings.
+Even with these traditional meetings, speed of execution must be increased.
+Reports and documents pertaining to agenda items must be pre-released to board members at least a week before they are scheduled to take place.
 Board members should be required to have read and digested the reports ahead of the meeting.
 This kind of diligent preparation will replace the rote-reading of reports, so common in some board meetings.
-The now informed audience can then ask informed questions instead of sleeping with open eyes.
+The now informed audience can then ask insightful questions instead of sleeping with their eyes open.

-Also, with the advent of virtual meetings, every company should have meetings guided by a strict code of discipline, agreed to be all directors.
+Also, with the advent of virtual meetings, every company should have meetings guided by a strict code of discipline, agreed to by all directors.

 Agile Ad-Hoc Meetings for Sub-Committees

-Agile meetings are by their nature, quick to convene and close quickly.
-They should adhere to a finite maximum timeframe.
+Agile meetings are, by their nature, quick to convene and close.
+They should adhere to a clearly-defined timeframe.
 This will ensure that attendees have certainly of the time required for their meeting and hopefully the pressure of a meeting close deadline will help keep them focussed.

 Modern agenda builder tools allow for real-time collaboration when setting up a meeting agenda.
-Directors can add or move agenda items, add supporting documents or comments to the agenda before it is finalised.
+Directors can add or move agenda items, and add supporting documents or comments to the agenda before it is finalised.

-These agile meetings may increase risks of bad decisions but as the old adage goes ‘Better a bad decision than no decision’.
+These agile meetings may increase risks of bad decisions but as the adage goes ‘Better a bad decision than no decision’.